Sustainsys/Saml2/doc/Configuration.md

 The issuer name that the idp will be using when sending responses.
 When `<loadMetadata>` is enabled, the `entityId` is treated as a URL to for downloading the metadata.

-####`destinationUrl` Attribute
+####`signOnUrl` Attribute
 *Optional attribute of the [`<add>`](#add-identityprovider-element) element*

-The uri where the identity provider listens for incoming requests.
-The uri has to be written in a way that the client understands, since it is the client web browser that will be redirected to the uri.
-Specifically this means that using a host name only uri or a host name that only resolves on the network of the server won't work.
+The url where the identity provider listens for incoming sign on requests.
+The url has to be written in a way that the client understands, since it is the client web browser that will be redirected to the url.
+Specifically this means that using a host name only url or a host name that only resolves on the network of the server won't work.

 ####`allowUnsolicitedAuthnResponse` Attribute